-- 1. Analyze the design aspects of jigs and fixtures. - 2.
-Find suitable locators and clamps for jigs, fixtures, and press tools. - 3.
+- 1. Explain the design aspects of jigs and fixtures - 2.
+Identify the suitable locators and clamps for jigs, fixtures and press tools - 3.
 Design a suitable jig for producing a part of the given component. - 4.
 Design a suitable fixture for producing the given component. - 5.
 Design a suitable press tool dies and Press tools for the given simple components.